 Finally, Bhavik Nagda provided clarifying edits as well and more especially wrote and tested an implementation of the 608 response code in Kamailio.
-Code is available at https://github.com/nagdab/608_Implementation.
+Code is available at <https://github.com/ nagdab/608 Implementation>.
+Grace Chuan from MIT regenerated and verified the JWT while working at the FCC.